Ritaj19Zamel/Problem-Solving/README.md

 # Problem-Solving
-This repository contains collection of problems and their solutions
+This repository contains collection of problem solving